Section 921: showhouses

 Single garage conversion - £ 1000

-> This will require a stand back and look approach and if it is deemed a house or flat is of substantially greater value than the usual ceiling price for a locality, a rentalisation factor of 5% can be considered.
-Approval for this will need to be sought from the National Specialist Unit
+This will require a stand back and look approach and if it is deemed a house or flat is of substantially greater value than the usual ceiling price for a locality, a rentalisation factor of 5% can be considered.
+Approval for this will need to be sought from the National Valuer Unit

-> Allowances for Show/View House hereditaments comprising complexes of 3-6 different styles of dwelling remain as for 2000, 2005 and 2010 Rating Lists.
+Allowances for Show/View House hereditaments comprising complexes of 3-6 different styles of dwelling remain as for 2000, 2005 and 2010 Rating Lists.
 These hereditaments will comprise contiguous properties, normally ring fenced with the dividing fences between houses being removed to give the impression of greater space.
 The prospective purchasers normally enter through a sales office and are sign posted via a one-way system from one house to another.
 In these circumstances an element of quantum may exist and as a matter of principle Units should give quantum allowances as set out below: -

 |Number of House in Complex||Max % Deducted from Total Rental Value|

 |5 houses +||10%|